 Isaac Sullivan Isaac joined the Centre in July 2018 and as an Aussie, is getting used to the sometimes cold and wet British environment.
 He most enjoys any water activity, although this does take a bit of a toll on the amount of hair gel he gets through.

-Ben Cheshire Ben is our newest activity team trainee, having joined us at the beginning of November 2018.
-He comes with plenty of enthusiasm and a willingness to learn all things Medina Valley!
+Ben Cheshire Ben is our newest activity team trainee, having joined us for his gap year at the beginning of November 2018.
+Moving to the Island from Bath, Ben has a huge love of the outdoors and already holds an RYA Level 2 Sailing qualification.
+Ben is particularly looking forward to developing his teaching skills over the coming and months and comes with plenty of enthusiasm and a willingness to learn all things Medina Valley!

 Shannen Attrill Head Chef Having faithfully served as the Centre’s second Chef, Shannen now leads our fantastic kitchen team as Head Chef.

 Tracy East Tracy is not only part of our domestic team but also helps to keep our fantastic kitchen running smoothly too!